WolframResearch/FEMAddOns/Readme.md

 To make use of the documentation it may be necessary to restart.

+**Subsequent installs**

+If you have a previous version (>=1.3.0) of the FEMAddOns installed you can use

+	Needs["FEMAddOns`"]
+	UpdateFEMAddOns[]

+to update to the latest version.

 ### Using FEMAddOns

 To access the documentation, open the notebook interface help viewer, and search for FEMAddOns.
 The first hit will be a summary page enumerating the most commonly used functions in FEMAddOns.
-From there you can also follow the link the the FEM Applications.
+From there you can also follow the link to the FEM Applications.

 For example generate structured meshes with `StructuredMesh`: